Healthcare in Dubai

 In recent years, the Dubai Health Authority has implemented new legislation under which all residents, expat and Emirati, as well as their dependents, must have medical insurance.
-While Emiratis are covered under a government-funded scheme, expats will be covered under private health insurance schemes.
+While Emiratis are covered under a government-funded scheme, expats will need to be covered under private health insurance schemes.

 Health hazards in Dubai

 Due to the extreme temperatures, heat stroke and exhaustion, sunburn and dehydration are the most common medical ailments affecting expats in Dubai.